paypal-examples/paypal-sdk-server-side-integration/docs/update-from-client-side-helpers-to-server-side.md

 # Upgrading your Client-side integration to a Server-side integration

-PayPal is dropping support for client-side only integrations.
-This means that there is no longer a way to host the PayPal Buttons on a static html webpage.
-For example, previously we allowed merchants to use the following client-side code snippet to define an order and render the PayPal buttons.
+We recommend using server-side code to safely integrate the PayPal Buttons component on your e-commerce website.
+This page will describe how to update your client-side JavaScript code to integrate with your API endpoints in the `createOrder` and `onApprove` callbacks.

 ## Know before you code
 * [How to Setup a Developer Account](https://www.youtube.com/watch?v=O_9G722SpXQ&t=72s)